scramjetorg/transform-hub/docs/read-more/how-to-write-a-sequence.md

 }
 ```

-These streams are also accessible through CLI or API.
+These streams are also accessible through our CLI, REST API, or API Client.
 ## Debugging (logger)
 If you need to see what’s going on inside of your sequence while it executes, you can use the logger for that.
 It’s attached to the `this` context of a sequence.